ika-rwth-aachen/planning_interfaces/README.md

 1. Typical route planning tasks, where a route is planned from a start to an end point, including waypoints and time information. (e.g., Google Maps)
 2. (Local) enrichement of a route with additional information, such as lane information, traffic signs, or adjacent lanes. (e.g., HD maps or camera-based lane detection)

-The [`Route.msg`](route_planning_msgs/msg/Route.msg) contains the desired destination and two lists of [`RouteElements`](route_planning_msgs/msg/RouteElement.msg) (one for traveled and one for remaining).
-These `RouteElements` then contain information about the road topology, such as lanes, regulatory elements (e.g., traffic signs), and other relevant information.
-The following figure illustrates the key components of the `Route.msg`:
+The [`Route.msg`](route_planning_msgs/msg/Route.msg) is made up of [`RouteElements`](route_planning_msgs/msg/RouteElement.msg) perpendicular to the driving direction.
+These `RouteElements` contain information about the road topology, such as lanes, regulatory elements (e.g., traffic signs), and other relevant information.
+The following figure illustrates the key components of the `Route.msg`.

 ![route-planning-msgs](assets/route_planning_msgs.png)